-- Door holders will only be provided on fire doors if they are linked to, or designed to release on operation of the fire alarm system and, in relation to corridor doors, smoke detection is provided both in the corridor itself and adjacent rooms.
+- 11.2 Emergency Lighting All Aspris premises must be provided with emergency lighting in accordance with BS 5266-1.
+The emergency lighting must be tested monthly and subject to a discharge test on an annual cycle.
+The annual discharge test is carried out by contractors arranged through Aspris's approved property helpdesk. - Door Holders Door holders will only be provided on fire doors if they are linked to or designed to release on operation of the fire alarm system and, in relation to corridor doors, smoke detection is provided both in the corridor itself and adjacent rooms.
 In addition, where door holders are provided in premises with sleeping accommodation, the doors must be closed at night.
-Premises fitted with sprinklers in England may be used as a compensatory feature to allow certain fire doors not to be self closing. - Where self-closing fire doors are provided on individual service user rooms, they must be kept closed at night unless the premises is provided with sprinkler protection (in England) and the situation has been risk assessed by the fire safety advisors.
-It is unacceptable for any form of wedging or sound deadening arrangement to be used which prevents the door from closing fully.
+Premises fitted with sprinklers in England may be used as a compensatory feature to allow certain fire doors not to be self-closing. - 11.3.1 Where self-closing fire doors are provided on individual service user rooms, they must be kept closed at night unless the premises is provided with sprinkler protection (in England) and the situation has been risk assessed by the fire safety advisors.
+It is unacceptable for any form of wedging or sound deadening arrangement to be used which prevents the door from closing fully. - 11.4 Call Points Call points must be adequately signed to alert people to their location and not be covered up with furniture or curtains. - 11.4.1 Where call points are key operated to prevent tampering all colleagues on duty must be issued with and carry keys.

-15 SPECIALISED EVACUATION EQUIPMENT
+12 SPECIALISED EVACUATION EQUIPMENT

-- 15.1 Sites where colleagues or residents have mobility issues must have suitable equipment available to aid with their evacuation. - In Care Homes in particular it is advised that ski sheets are provided on the beds of service users that require assistance with mobility.
-Ski sheets are designed to be fitted under the mattress (specialised ski sheets can be obtained for under air mattresses) and when needed the service user can then be strapped to the mattress and carried or dragged by two or more colleagues to a place of safety.
+- 12.1 Services where colleagues or residents have mobility issues must have suitable equipment available to aid with their evacuation. - In Care Homes it is advised that ski sheets are provided on the beds of children and young people that require assistance with mobility.
+Ski sheets are designed to be fitted under the mattress (specialised ski sheets can be obtained for under air mattresses) and when needed the child or young person can then be strapped to the mattress and carried or dragged by two or more colleagues to a place of safety.
 The mattress adds protection to the person being carried.
 Ski sheets can aid with a full evacuation and do not need to be removed to use on the next resident.
-Each service user should have their own ski sheet fitted to the bed where the requirement for ski sheet has been identified in their PEEP.
-Ski sheets can be laundered for infection control purposes. - Other equipment is available and advice should be sought when deciding which equipment is most suited to your establishment. - 15.4 Colleagues should be familiar and practised with any evacuation equipment used at the site.
+Each child or young person should have their own ski sheet fitted to the bed where the requirement for ski sheet has been identified in their PEEP.
+Ski sheets can be laundered for infection control purposes. - Other equipment is available, and advice should be sought when deciding which equipment is most suited to your establishment. - 12.4 Colleagues should be familiar and practised with any evacuation equipment used at the service .
 Some equipment may need external training such as evacuation chairs used for moving people down flights of stairs.

-16 THE FIRE EVIDENCE FILE
+13 THE FIRE EVIDENCE FILE

-A Fire Evidence File must be maintained by every site with all the appropriate contents (see Priory Group intranet Policies & Forms/ Evidence Files section for the Fire Evidence File Contents List EV FIRE: 01 and Fire Evidence File Forms - Forms Completion Guidance EV FIRE: 01A) in a suitable place so that it can be easily collected in an evacuation.
+- A Fire Evidence File must be maintained by every site with all the appropriate contents (see Aspris Intranet Policies & Forms/ Evidence Files section for the Fire Evidence File Contents List EV FIRE: 01 and Fire Evidence File Forms Forms Completion Guidance EV FIRE: 01A) in a suitable place so that it can be easily collected in an evacuation.
 The Fire Evidence File will contain all the necessary information required by the Fire and Rescue Services.
-This folder must be kept up to date at all times.

-17 LOCAL MAINTENANCE FIRE CHECKS BY LOCAL MAINTENANCE STAFF OR A SUITABLE DELEGATED PERSON
+This folder must be kept up to date at all times. - 14 LOCAL MAINTENANCE FIRE CHECKS BY LOCAL MAINTENANCE COLLEAGUES OR A SUITABLE DELEGATED PERSON

-17.1 The most senior person on duty is responsible for delegating these tasks to a suitable member of staff.
+14.1 The most senior person on duty is responsible for delegating these tasks to a suitable colleague.